gk-crop/simplace_pypkg/doc/source/main.rst

 Troubleshooting
 ================

-Simplace requires the package JPype1.
+Simplace requires the packages JPype1 and numpy.
-If it is not installed automatically, try to install JPype manually.
+If they are not installed automatically, try to install numpy and JPype manually.
-JPype1 optionally needs the package numpy.
-If you can't install numpy, then try to install JPype1 manually without numpy support.

 For Windows you can use binary packages from http://www.lfd.uci.edu/~gohlke/pythonlibs/

 You need also the Microsoft Visual C++ 2015 Redistributables.
 If they are not yet installed